Advocacy Information for Carers

 What is advocacy?

-Advocacy involves trained third-party individuals who will help carers to express their views and enforce their legal rights.
-Advocates do not impose their own ideas; they help carers to find their own voice.
+Advocacy involves trained third-party individuals who will help individuals to express their views and enforce their legal rights.
+Advocates do not impose their own ideas; they help individuals to find their own voice.

-This recognises that carers have a right to input into any decisions that could affect them but might require additional support to help them to do so.
+This recognises that individuals have a right to input into any decisions that could affect them but might require additional support to help them to do so.

 For more information you can view the Lothian Independent Advocacy Leaflet.

 Or visit the Scottish Independent Advocacy Alliance website.